-(A) IN GENERAL.-Subject to subparagraph (C), the President, after receiving an affirmative determination from the Commission under subparagraph (B), may extend the effective period of any import relief provided under this section if the President determines that-

-(i) the import relief continues to be necessary to remedy or prevent serious injury and to facilitate adjustment by the domestic industry to import competition; and

-(ii) there is evidence that the industry is making a positive adjustment to import competition.

-(B) ACTION BY COMMISSION.-(i) Upon a petition on Deadline. behalf of the industry concerned that is filed with the Commission not earlier than the date which is 9 months, and not later than the date which is 6 months, before

-President.

-Notice.
-Federal Register, publication.
-Public information.

-Reports.
-Deadline.

-the date any action taken under subsection (a) is to terminate, the Commission shall conduct an investigation to determine whether action under this section continues to be necessary to remedy or prevent serious injury and to facilitate adjustment by the domestic industry to import competition and whether there is evidence that the industry is making a positive adjustment to import competition.

-(ii) The Commission shall publish notice of the commencement of any proceeding under this subparagraph in the Federal Register and shall, within a reasonable time thereafter, hold a public hearing at which the Commission shall afford interested parties and consumers an opportunity to be present, to present evidence, and to respond to the presentations of other parties and consumers, and otherwise to be heard.

-(iii) The Commission shall transmit to the President a report on its investigation and determination under this subparagraph not later than 60 days before the action under subsection (a) is to terminate, unless the President specifies a different date.

-(C) PERIOD OF IMPORT RELIEF.-Any import relief provided under this section, including any extensions thereof, may not, in the aggregate, be in effect for more than 5 years.

-(e) RATE AFTER TERMINATION OF IMPORT RELIEF.-When import relief under this section is terminated with respect to an article, the rate of duty on that article shall be the rate that would have been in effect, but for the provision of such relief, on the date on which the relief terminates.

-(f) ARTICLES EXEMPT FROM RELIEF.-No import relief may be provided under this section on any article that-
+- (i) INVESTIGATION.-Upon a petition on behalf of the industry concerned that is filed with the Commission not earlier than the date which is 9 months, and not later than the date which is 6 months, before the date any action taken under subsection (a) is to terminate, the Commission shall conduct an investigation to determine whether action under this section continues to be necessary to remedy or prevent serious injury and to facilitate adjustment by the domestic industry to import competition and whether there is evidence that the industry is making a positive adjustment to import competition. - (ii) Notice and hearing.-The Commission shall publish notice of the commencement of any proceeding under this subparagraph in the Federal Register and shall, within a reasonable time thereafter, hold a public hearing at which the Commission shall afford interested parties and consumers an opportunity to be present, to present evidence, and to respond to the presentations of other parties and consumers, and otherwise to be heard. - (iii) REPORT.-The Commission shall transmit to the President a report on its investigation and determination under this subparagraph not later than 60 days before the action under subsection (a) is to terminate, unless the President specifies a different date. - (e) RATE AFTER TERMINATION OF IMPORT RELIEF.-When import relief under this section is terminated with respect to an article, the rate of duty on that article shall be the rate that would have been in effect, but for the provision of such relief, on the date on which the relief terminates. - (f) ARTICLES EXEMPT FROM RELIEF.-No import relief may be provided under this section on any article that has been subject to import relief under this subtitle after the date on which the Agreement enters into force.

-(1) is subject to an assessment of additional duty under section 202(b); or

-(2) has been subject to import relief under this subtitle after the date on which the Agreement enters into force.